Game Intelligence: Theory and Computation: The theoretical framework

-I define a stochastic \textit{machine} (i.e., an AI system) $M_i$, $i\in N$, as a function $M_i: X\rightarrow \Delta R$.
-In simple terms, a machine yields a probability distribution, $M_i(a_i(x))$, over a subset of outcomes for node $x\in X$ in a game.
-Let $M$ denote a profile of machines.
-For example, a chess engine is a machine that takes in a position and outputs a probability distribution of the position.
-Note that a machine is an abstract term that can refer to a human player (denoted as $M^h_i$) in a game.
-This can be interpreted as follows: For any action $a_i(x)$ at node (i.e., position) $x\in X$, a human player has a \textit{prior} (i.e., probability distribution) $M^h_i(a_i(x))\in \Delta R$.
+Note that the machine function does not necessarily ensure that the probability distribution $M_i(x)$ is ``consistent'' with the potential outcomes given node $x$.
+Consequently, certain machines may assign a probability distribution to some outcomes that seem unreasonable or counterintuitive.
+An example of a machine is a chess engine which takes in a position and outputs a probability distribution associated with the position.

+Note also that a machine is an abstract term that can refer to a human player, denoted as $M^h_i$, in a game.
+This can be interpreted as follows: For any node $x\in X$, a human player has a \textit{prior} (i.e., probability distribution) $M^h_i(x)\in \Delta R$.

-In the context of games where a specific game-theoretic solution concept is well-defined, the solution profile may be interpreted as a machine.\footnote{Note that classical solution concepts such as Nash equilibrium are not in general applicable to extensive form games with partial knowledge.} For example, in a standard extensive form game, a Nash equilibrium would induce a probability distribution in every information set.
+In the context of games where a specific game-theoretic solution concept is well-defined, the solution (i.e., a specific strategy profile) may be interpreted as a machine.\footnote{Note that classical solution concepts such as Nash equilibrium are not, in general, applicable to the games studied here.
+In a sense, a machine is conceptually a generalization of a solution concept.} For example, in a standard extensive form game, a Nash equilibrium would induce a probability distribution in every information set.
 These induced distributions would then define a machine in that specific game.

-\begin{definition}[Machine-optimal actions] An action $a^*_i(x)$ is called \textit{machine-optimal} with respect to machine $M_i$ if it satisfies the following condition:
+\begin{definition}[Machine-optimal actions] An action $a^*_i(x)$ is called \textbf{machine-optimal} with respect to machine $M_i$ if it satisfies the following condition:

-\end{definition} In simple words, a machine-optimal action at a node is the action with the highest evaluation according to machine $M_i$.
-A machine-optimal action is also known as the ``best move'' in a given position.
-A \textit{human-optimal} action is simply an action that is machine-optimal with respect to $M^h_i$.
-In other words, a human-optimal action gives the highest subjective evaluation at a position with respect to their prior.
+\end{definition} In simple words, a machine-optimal action at a node is the action with the highest expected value according to machine $M_i$.\footnote{As noted earlier, the notation $a_i(x)$ refers to both the action taken at node $x$ and the (possibly terminal) node that the action leads to.} A \textbf{human-optimal} action is simply an action that is machine-optimal with respect to $M^h_i$.
+In other words, a human-optimal action gives the highest subjective evaluation at a position with respect to the human's prior.